-The Academy is a collaborative community, comprising of fellows and members who each have a demonstrable commitment to Learning and Teaching and collectively represent the global and interdisciplinary staff and student body at Warwick.
+The Academy is a collaborative community, comprising of fellows, alumni and members who each have a demonstrable commitment to learning and teaching and collectively represent the global and interdisciplinary staff and student body at Warwick.
 Students, academic staff and professional service staff can become members of WIHEA and benefit from the many activities, events and networks the Academy offers, on the basis of a proven record of achievement in learning and teaching.

 How can I engage with the Warwick International Higher Education Academy?

-Students and members of staff from the University of Warwick are invited to engage with the Academy to develop, embed and highlight our outstanding learning and teaching, in line with the distinctive nature of the University and the excellent reputation we have for academic achievement, both in research and teaching.
+Members of staff and students from the University of Warwick are invited to engage with the Academy to develop, embed and highlight our outstanding learning and teaching, in line with the distinctive nature of the University and the excellent reputation we have for academic achievement, both in research and teaching.
 We host and deliver a range of staff and student events, activities and funding opportunities to support this.

-Yes - being a Fellow or a member will make your commitment to learning and teaching more visible.
-The work of the Academy is partly to raise the standing and recognition of learning and teaching within the institution, and routes for doing so will be regularly discussed as part of the WIHEA programme of opportunities.
-Working with the Learning Development Centre (LDC), we will help you find your way into the national accreditation scheme for all who teach, and discuss how colleagues have received recognition for their teaching and learning achievements and leadership, both through external recognition and promotion.
+Being a WIHEA Fellow makes your commitment to learning and teaching more visible and as the work of the Academy is partly to raise the standing and recognition of learning and teaching within the institution, routes for doing so will be regularly discussed as part of the WIHEA programme of opportunities.
+Working with the Academic Development Centre (ADC), we will help you find your way into the AdvanceHE national accreditation scheme and discuss how Staff colleagues have received recognition for their teaching and learning achievements and leadership, both through external recognition and promotion.

 Staff and Student Fellows have the opportunity to develop and show leadership of learning and teaching, including engagement with national and international peers, an aspect which is crucial to successful promotion or career development and attend Educational Leadership Development Training.
 Above all, the Academy offers a network of teaching- and learning-minded staff and students who will keep you encouraged and inspired.